 2. Video usage will be a mainstream trend in SaaS Marketing

-SaaS marketers today cannot ignore video as a means of marketing.
+SaaS marketers today cannot ignore video to market.
 A recent study by Boosted revealed that 59% of senior executives said that they would rather watch a video than read an article.
 And a study by Wyzowl found that 82% of buyers are encouraged to take action after watching a video.

 One splendid example of SaaS video marketing that we love is the payment processing solution, Square.